paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

    - comparison of the posterior shape parameter *a*;
    - comparison of the *posterior mean derivative* of each group.
 You can check the derivative analysis [here](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/derivatives.R) and the relative plots in [Healthy](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Derivative%20%2B%20mean%20Healthy.pdf), [Physioterapy group](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Derivative%20%2B%20mean%20Physioterapy.pdf) and [Surgery group](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Derivative%20%2B%20mean%20Surgery.pdf);
    - MBD - depth analysis.
 We looked for the centrality of the physiotherapy and surgery groups with respect to healthy one.
-- *[Plots](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/tree/main/Plots)* : <br/> Most relevant plots.
-In particular you will find the original curves for the [Control group](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Original%20Healthy%20%2B%20cross%20mean.pdf), the [Physioterapy group](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Original%20Physio%20%2B%20cross%20mean.pdf) and the [Surgery group](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Original%20Surgery%20%2B%20cross%20mean.pdf) with their cross sectional mean, obtained thanks to [this](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/cross_sectional_and_posterior_mean_trajectory.R) code.
+- *[Plots](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/tree/main/Plots)* : <br/> Most relevant plots: aligned curves, cross-sectional mean curve, posterior mean curve for each group.
-- *[Report](link)* : the report highlights in detail the steps of our work: model building, posterior inferences, comparisons.
+- *[Report](link)* :  <br/> The report highlights in detail the steps of our work: model building, posterior inferences, comparisons.
 - *[References](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/tree/main/References)* : this folder contains the article we consulted during our study;